 Sightseeing this morning involves 2 to 3 hours on foot.
 Today's explorations include a photo stop at Hawa Mahal (Palace of the Winds), which is viewed from the street side opposite, as entrance is not granted to tour groups.
 Continue to Amber Fort and board a jeep to ride from the bus park to the palace entrance.
-We have not included the elephant ride up to the palace in your itinerary because of the unreliability of this service.
-Inside the fort explore the

-Hall of Victory.
+Inside the fort explore the Hall of Victory.
 There are a number of steps within the fort.
-Later try your hand at local handicraft at a printing and carpet weaving textile workshop, before enjoying sometime to shop at the lively bazaar in Choti Choper.
+Later try your hand at local handicraft at a printing and carpet weaving textile workshop.
 Sightseeing this afternoon involves approximately two hours on foot and climbing of steps.
 Later, have dinner at a local restaurant and enjoy live music and traditional entertainment.